Airbus says priority for A380 is new customers

-TOULOUSE, France (Reuters) - Airbus expects to win more orders for its A380 this year after failing to book any new customers for the superjumbo in 2014.
+TOULOUSE, France, Jan 13 (Reuters) - Airbus expects to win more orders for its A380 this year after failing to book any new customers for the superjumbo in 2014.

 Emirates airline is the biggest customer for the plane and has said it will order more if Airbus upgrades the jet with new engines.